Skip to main content Skip to main navigation Skip to search

 Draft report

-The draft risk analysis report proposes that the release of the leaf spot pathogen Neoramulariopsis unguis-cati for the biological control of cat’s claw creeper (Dolichandra unguis-cati) should be permitted, subject to meeting the standard quarantine requirements for biological control agents.
+We propose that the release of the leaf spot pathogen Neoramulariopsis unguis-cati for the biological control of cat’s claw creeper (Dolichandra unguis-cati) should be permitted, subject to meeting the standard quarantine requirements for biological control agents.

 It has been proposed that the risk estimate for the leaf spot pathogen targeting plants other than cat’s claw creeper (Dolichandra unguis-cati) is Negligible.
 This risk estimate achieves Australia’s appropriate level of protection (ALOP).
 Details of the assessment that determined this risk estimate are contained in the draft risk analysis.